eukara/vektar/README.md

 2 players.
 You can play on all the Multiplayer Deathmatch maps of Quake (dm1-dm6).
-You start of with the default Quake loadout, can also pickup weapons and ammunition but armors are not existent, your goal is to find and destroy a statue called the Vektar.
+You start of with the default Quake loadout, can also pickup weapons and ammunition but armor is not existent, your goal is to find and destroy a statue called the Vektar.
 Once destroyed it will drop a unique item - the Vektar-Quad - which you have to pick up to get points.
 But beware, I suggest you do not stand too